14 Things You Didn’t Know About Yorkshire

 14 Scarborough became England’s first seaside resort in 1626.
 Elizabeth Farrow discovered an acidic spring at the base of a cliff, which gave birth to Scarborough Spa.
 Dr Wittie wrote a book about the spa waters which attracted a flood of visitors to the town in 1660.

-We hope you have enjoyed learning a little bit more about the county of Yorkshire, and do be sure to check out our parks in Yorkshire if you’re planning on paying a visit soon.
+We hope you have enjoyed learning a few more facts about Yorkshire, and do be sure to check out our parks in Yorkshire if you’re planning on paying a visit soon.